 Outside of minor upgrades that included clubhouse renovations, the installation of a new playing surface and replacing the stadium's original wooden seats, Cheney Stadium remained largely unchanged over the next 51 seasons.
-Five decades of housing PCL baseball in Tacoma began to take a toll and the house that Ben Cheney built was understandably beginning to show its age.
+Five decades of housing Pacific Coast League baseball in Tacoma began to take a toll and the house that Ben Cheney built was understandably beginning to show its age.

 The stadium once dubbed the "100-Day Wonder" in tribute to its brisk construction time was set to undergo an extensive offseason renovation under a schedule equally as ambitious.
 From the last pitch of the Rainiers final home game of the 2010 season until April 2011, Cheney Stadium was to undergo a historic transformation in just a 210 day period.